dmodi07/Project-Bank/README.md

 - Username: `dave` | Password: `laserb00m!`
 - Username: `maxlemal` | Password: `Cockroach_K1ng`
 - Username: `jeandbean` | Password: `C1aw_&_0rder!`
+- To view more, please check clients.json file.

 ## Code Review
 Go over key aspects of code in this section.
 Both link to the file, include snippets in this report (make sure to use the [coding blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).
 Grading wise, we are looking for that you understand your code and what you did.

 ### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.